 Are there metronome apps or software?
 Yes.
 Lots!
 There are many options especially for mobile apps on all platforms, including some good free ones.
 Because there are so many options, I won’t make any specific recommendations here but it’s best to go off of app store reviews to choose the best one.

 Can a metronome help you sleep?
 While there is no clear answer here, some research suggests that the use of a metronome can help you re-arrange your sleep patterns.
-There are even products like this oneOpens in a new tab. on the market which use a combination of a metronome and light to accomplish this goal.
+There are even products like this one on the market which use a combination of a metronome and light to accomplish this goal.